 What are their primary roles in terms of the knowledge acquisition process?

-These three forms of knowledge for customers applies to knowledge acquisition and also to data or information.
-Further, the processing of such data can quickly be processed and used for the knowledge creation process.
+These three forms of knowledge for customers apply to the acquisition of knowledge and also to data or information.
+Further, the processing of such data can quickly be processed and used for the knowledge creation process and principles.

-Do you know what KM can do concerning knowledge acquisition?
+Do you know what KM can do concerning knowledge sharing and acquisition?